Geeeean/tasc/README.md

 TASC is a command-line application for task administration and scheduling.
 It allows you to easily create, manage, organize, and complete tasks using simple CLI commands.

+## TODO

+- Add error handling for out-of-bounds task numbers in commands that require a task number.
+- Add error handling for executing a normal command instead of a recursive command in situations where it is required.
+- Add a recursive option for the `mark` command.
+- Implement functionality so that when sub-tasks of a task are marked as completed, the parent task is also marked as completed automatically.

+## Contributing

+I welcome contributions to TASC!
+If you'd like to contribute, please feel free to submit a pull request.
+Whether you want to report a bug, suggest an enhancement, or improve the documentation, your input is valuable.

 ## Features

 - **Add tasks**: Create new tasks or sub-tasks with straightforward syntax.